My goal is to make all human consumption sustainable, while satisfying everybody’s needs and wants.

 Part 2 of the plan is concerned with all the consumption that goes beyond the essentials of food, water, shelter, clothing, health and safety.

 The objective is to eliminate all non-basic consumption while fulfilling everybody’s needs and wants.

-The only way to accomplish this in a sustainable way, is by replacing real-life consumption with virtual one.
+The only way to accomplish this in a sustainable way, while meeting all needs and wants of all people on Earth, is by replacing real-life consumption with a virtual one.

-This part of the plan has three stages:
+This part of the plan has two stages:

-We’re hoping to raise enough funds to support a research and development program with the objective to develop a workable solution that can replace real-life consumption with virtual one, while still feeling real.
+The next task will be to fund a research and development program, aimed at developing a workable solution that can replace real-life consumption with virtual one.

-Once the solution is available, the idea is to provided it to everyone free of charge.
+Once the solution is available, the task will be to provide it to everyone free of charge.

 Any operational costs will be covered through donations.

 If all works out the way it’s intended, every person on Earth will live the live they always dreamed of, within the limits of Earth’s biological capacity.

 - Population.
 United Nations.
 September 3, 2023. https://www.un.org/en/global-issues/population